Last date modified: 2026-Mar-03

 To create a new index using Index Manager:

-1. Access aiR Assist by clicking its icon (aiR Assist icon) at the top of the left nav bar.
+1. Access the aiR Assist panel by clicking its icon in the side bar.

-3. Click the Create Index (+) icon in the lower left corner of the Index Manager list.
+3. Click the Create Index (+) icon in the Index Manager list.

 Index manager dialog